 You may identify and set as many learning outcomes as you wish.
 We suggest you should aim for a minimum of 4 or 5 learning outcomes to be achieved in the cycle.

-The GOC PDP template has 4 rows - you can insert extra rows if necessary.
-Once you have identified your learning outcomes, you can now enter these in your personal development plan and complete the corresponding "How does this relate to my scope of practice?" and "Why is this learning outcome important?" columns.
+Once you have identified your learning outcomes, you can now link these in your personal development plan considering "How does this relate to my scope of practice?" and "Why is this learning outcome important?".